What Does a Software Developer Do? And Is It Still a Good Career?

 "Existing AI tools do not fully understand abstract concepts, context, and the nuances of human language and requirements.
 They also cannot make ethical decisions, consider the societal implications of a piece of software or innovate in the way humans can," writes Cory Althoff, Senior Vice President, Product Management, Data & Software at CompTIA.
 "Therefore, while generative AI can be a powerful tool in a software engineer's toolkit, helping to automate specific tasks and improving productivity, it is not likely to replace software engineers entirely."

-On the contrary, generative AI and copilots are making software developers more efficient at work, which Althoff speculates could lead to organizations pursuing more challenging projects in the future.
+On the contrary, generative AI and copilots are making software developers more efficient at work, which Althoff speculates could lead organizations to pursue more challenging projects.
 Data from the U.S. Bureau of Labor Statistics suggests a similar trend.

-According to the BLS, employment for software developers is projected to grow by 25% through 2032, which is much faster than the average for all occupations, and pays on average $130,160.
+According to the BLS, employment for software developers is projected to grow by 25% through 2032, which is much faster than the average for all occupations and pays an average of $130,160.
 This growth reflects the integral role of software in various sectors, necessitating a continuous pipeline of skilled professionals to develop, maintain, and improve software.

 So, is software development a viable career choice?
 With high average salaries and increasing demand, you could say it's a safe bet.